kipcole9/money/README.md

 ## The Exchange rates service process supervision and startup

-If the exchange rate service is configured to automatically start up (because the config key `exchange_rate_service` is set to `true`) then a supervisor process named `Money.ExchangeRates.Supervisor` is started which in turns starts a child `GenServer` called `Money.ExchangeRates.Retriever`.
+If the exchange rate service is configured to automatically start up (because the config key `auto_start_exchange_rate_service` is set to `true`) then a supervisor process named `Money.ExchangeRates.Supervisor` is started which in turns starts a child `GenServer` called `Money.ExchangeRates.Retriever`.
 It is `Money.ExchangeRates.Retriever` which will call the configured `api_module` to retrieve the rates.
 It is also responsible for calling the configured `callback_module` after a successfull retrieval.

                                          +-----------------+
                                          |                 |